zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/reviewing-assets.md

 ## Reviewing an Asset

-Because the _Single Approver_ workflow process is assigned tasks to Roles, you have to assign the task to yourself.
+In order to begin reviewing an asset, you must assign the task to yourself.
+Note that when using the Single Approver workflow, tasks are by default assigned to a Role.
+(You can also [build custom workflows](./building-workflows.md) which assign review tasks to specific users instead of Roles.)

 ### Assigning the Review Task